Take Action: Brushing Tips

 Start with the first tooth.

-As soon as your baby’s teeth come in, clean them regularly with a clean cloth or a soft children’s toothbrush.
+As soon as your baby’s teeth start coming in, clean them regularly with a clean cloth or a soft children’s toothbrush with a small smear of fluoride toothpaste.
 Be sure to clean your baby’s teeth after feeding – especially right before bedtime.

-Teach your child to brush 2 times a day.
+Teach your child to brush 2 times a day with fluoride toothpaste.

 Getting kids to brush their teeth can be hard.
 Here are some ideas that may help.